jsmobify/target-manager/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installation
-cd into the proxy folder and run npm install
+run npm install

 ## Available Scripts

 In the project directory, you can run:

-### `npm run proxy`

-This sets up the proxy server needed to access the Target API.
-Please run this in its own terminal tab.

 ### `npm start`

-Runs the app in the development mode.<br />
+This spins up the proxy server first (listening on port 4000) Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.